 CAs shall specify the criterions and procedures used to establish whether the certificate will be revoked in their CPS.
 The period from receipt of the certificate problem report or revocation request to published revocation must not exceed the time frame set forth in Section 4.9.1.

 4.9.6 Revocation Checking Requirement for Relying Parties

-Prior to relying on a certificate, relying parties using certificates of assurance level 2 or higher must check the certificate status via CRLs (or CARLs) or OCSP services, as well as confirming that the authenticity, integrity, and validity of CRLs (or CARLs) or OCSP responses.
+Prior to relying on a certificate, relying parties using certificates of assurance level 2 or higher must check the certificate status via CRLs (or CARLs) or OCSP services.